MITLibraries/timdex-ui/README.md

 - `BOOLEAN_OPTIONS`: comma separated list of values to present to testers on instances where `BOOLEAN_PICKER` feature is enabled.
 - `BOOLEAN_PICKER`: feature to allow users to select their preferred boolean type.
 If set, feature is enabled.
 This feature is only intended for internal team testing and should never be enabled in production (mostly because the UI is a mess more than it would cause harm).
-- `CLOUDFLARE_SITE_KEY`: obtained through our cloudflare account (see lastpass for account info)
-- `CLOUDFLARE_SECRET_KEY`: obtained through our cloudflare account (see lastpass for account info)
-- `CLOUDFLARE_REQUEST_PERIOD_IN_HOURS`: integer in hours we use for grouping requests.
-Combined with `CLOUDFLARE_REQUESTS_PER_PERIOD` this makes up the "requests allowed per time period".
-Defaults to 12.
-- `CLOUDFLARE_REQUESTS_PER_PERIOD`: integer representing number of results and records pages allowed in the period defined in `CLOUDFLARE_REQUEST_PERIOD_IN_HOURS`.
-Defaults to 10.
 - `FACT_PANELS_ENABLED`: Comma separated list of enabled fact panels.
 See `/views/results.html.erb` for implemented panels/valid options.
 Leave unset to disable all.
 - `FILTER_ACCESS_TO_FILES`: The name to use instead of "Access to files" for that filter / aggregation.
 - `FILTER_CONTENT_TYPE`: The name to use instead of "Content type" for that filter / aggregation.